Struggling with dog leash pulling? Here’s how to fix it

 Corgi looks at owner during walk.
 Dogs need regular exercise like daily walks to stay healthy.

-Dogs need regular exercise like daily walks to stay healthy.
+Dogs need regular exercise, such as daily walks, to stay healthy.

 Take note of any pain or discomfort